Responsible Travel: Our Vision

 iii) We provide non-dairy milk to our clients.
 Reducing environmental impact.

 iv) Solar panels to charge phone batteries on camping treks,

 v) Solar lights for the kitchen and dining tents.
-We have given solar lights to some of the disadvantaged villagers on our hikes.
+We have given some of the disadvantaged villagers solar lights on our hikes.

 - We evaluate our customers’ impacts and team feedback while creating awareness through positive examples and success stories between our guests and crew.

-- We raise and the community’s environmental awareness and encourage its practices.
+- We raise the community’s environmental awareness and encourage its practices.

 - .We encourage local projects that support girl child empowerment.